 Cap both sample tubes.

 On the spectrophotometer, press timer and enter to start a reaction period for the reagent.
-Shake the sample vigorously until the reaction time is over and timer beeps.
+Place the tube between thumb and forefinger and shake the sample vigorously until the reaction time is over and the timer beeps.
 Sample will begin to turn a shade of green.

 Press enter.
 A second five minute reaction period will begin.